English School (Helsinki): Classes 7–9

 A bit over half of the studies are held in English and the rest in Finnish.

 High school

-Classes 7 - 9 and High School are located in same premises which is currently in Valimotie, Helsinki.
+The middle school (grades 7–9), and the high school (grades 10–12) are located in the same premises, which are currently in the Pitäjänmäki district of Helsinki.

 Extracurricular activities

 In grade 6 students have a field trip to England.

-One of the more notable activities is the chess club: in chess the school has been the most successful school in Finland on grades 1 - 9 during 2010 - 2013.
+One of the more notable activities is the chess club: in chess the school has been the most successful school in Finland on grades 1–9 during 2010–2013.

-And in 2013, the High School won an English debating tournament.
+In 2013, the High School won an English debating tournament.